United States v. The Amistad: Initial court proceedings

-The U.S. Attorney for the District of Connecticut, by order of Van Buren, immediately appealed to the U.S. Circuit Court for the Connecticut District.
-He challenged every part of the District Court's ruling except the concession of the slave Antonio to the Spanish vice-consul.
+The U.S. Attorney for the District of Connecticut, by order of Van Buren, immediately appealed to the U.S. circuit court for the Connecticut district.
+He challenged every part of the district court's ruling, except the concession of the slave Antonio to the Spanish vice-consul.
 Tellincas, Aspe, and Laca also appealed to gain a greater portion of the salvage value.
 Ruiz and Montez and the owners of La Amistad did not appeal.

-The Circuit Court of Appeals upheld the District Court's decision in April 1840.
+In April 1840 the Circuit Court of Appeals, in turn, upheld the district court's decision.
 The U.S. Attorney appealed the federal government's case to the U.S. Supreme Court.